 Depth therapy penetrates to the roots of personality.
 These roots include early attachments to parents, and the disruptions, interruptions and traumas that prevent those attachments from forming a secure base for integrated personality formation.
 Modern psychotherapy began in the psychoanalytic tradition pioneered by Sigmund Freud and his followers, including Carl Jung and those who followed him.
 Freud’s understanding combined his theories of basic instincts and unearthed early childhood experiences back to infancy.
 Freud had many followers who contributed important innovations.
 Among those I particularly appreciate the discoveries of Melanie Klein.
 Jung was at first Freud’s heir apparent, but he diverged from Freud in his fascination with the universal symbolism of dreams and imagination, and in his respect for inner spiritual needs.

 Clients may spontaneously move toward depth in several ways.
 They may instinctively follow their sense of connection with a therapist so their relationship stirs unfulfilled early attachment needs or conflicts.
 These are addressed through the therapist containing and respectfully offering interpretations of the client’s attachment dynamics with the therapist (aka “transference”).
+Sometimes the client and therapist may unconsciously enact a relationship dynamic.
+If that is recognized it can be an opportunity for healing.
 They may bring dreams that show an emergence of depth issues.
 These are addressed through dream interpretation.
 Depth issues may also emerge in their intimate relationships whose dynamics can be interpreted in therapy.
 EMDR (Eye Movement Desensitization and Reprocessing) can also address depth issues by tracing symptoms and attachment wounds to their roots and helping heal them.
 Attachment-Focused EMDR TM can provide a better foundation for healthy functioning by using the client’s resources to form secure and nurturing early attachment figures.

 I often introduce depth interpretations to provide a more comprehensive map of the emerging therapy process.
 This approach can help brief therapy for symptom resolution.
 Understanding clients’ strivings for wholeness and their attempted healing of depth issues can help make sense of disparate symptoms and challenges, decrease anxiety, provide hope, and potentially attune them to guidance from within.